-3Some argue that CO2 fertilization is understood well enough to be directly included in global climate
+3Some argue that CO_2 fertilization is understood well enough to be directly included in global climate models and impact projections (Toreti et al. 2020).

-The paper proceeds as follows: Section 1 provides some background on the CO2 fertilization effect and current estimates.
-Section 2 data section describes how we construct our CO2 anomaly measure from the OCO-2 satellite data product, as well as the other datasets used in this analysis.
+Our paper proceeds as follows: Section 1 provides some background on the CO_2 fertilization effect and current estimates.
+Section 2 data section describes how we construct our CO_2 anomaly measure from the OCO-2 satellite data product, as well as the other datasets used in this analysis.
 Section 3 describes our identification strategies and empirical approaches before Section 4 presents our regression results along with robustness tests.
 Implications of these results are discussed in Section 5 by exploring scientific and policy implications of our study before Section 6 concludes and summarizes our main findings.